peteroupc/peteroupc.github.io/randomfunc.md

 >
 > 1. Assume we have the following list: `["apples", "oranges", "bananas", "grapes"]`, and `weights` is the following: `[3, 15, 1, 2]`.
 The weight for "apples" is 3, and the weight for "oranges" is 15.
 Since "oranges" has a higher weight than "apples", the index for "oranges" (1) is more likely to be chosen than the index for "apples" (0) with the `WeightedChoice` method.
 The following pseudocode implements how to get a randomly chosen item from the list with that method.
 >
 >      index = WeightedChoice(weights)
 >      // Get the actual item
 >      item = list[index]
 >
 > 2. Assume the weights from example 1 are used and the list contains ranges of numbers instead of strings: `[[0, 5], [5, 10], [10, 11], [11, 13]]`.
 If a random range is chosen, a random number can be chosen from that range using code like the following: `number = RNDNUMEXCRANGE(item[0], item[1])`.
 (See also "[**Mixtures of Distributions**](#Mixtures_of_Distributions)".)
 > 3. Assume the weights from example 1 are used and the list contains the following: `[0, 5, 10, 11, 13]` (one more item than the weights).
 This expresses four ranges, the same as in example 2.
 After a random index is chosen with `index = WeightedChoice(weights)`, a random number can be chosen from the corresponding range using code like the following: `number = RNDNUMEXCRANGE(list[index], list[index + 1])`.
 (This is how the C++ library expresses a _piecewise constant distribution_.)
 > 4. A [**Markov chain**](https://en.wikipedia.org/wiki/Markov_chain) models one or more _states_ (for example, individual letters or syllables), and stores the probabilities to transition from one state to another (e.g., "b" to "e" with a probability of 0.2, or "b" to "b" with a probability of 0.01).
-Thus, each state can be seen as having its own list of _weights_ for each state transition.
+Thus, each state can be seen as having its own list of _weights_ for each relevant state transition.
 For example, a Markov chain for generating **"pronounceable" words**, or words similar to natural-language words, can include "start" and "stop" states for the start and end of the word, respectively.

 <a id=Weighted_Choice_Without_Replacement_Multiple_Copies></a>
 #### Weighted Choice Without Replacement (Multiple Copies)